bartonhammond/aha-htmx-tutorial/src/pages/posts/post-1.md

 3. We'll review the code that was created.
 We'll review each GitHub **commit** that was used.

 ## What's next
-What we're going to do is to checkout each commit that was made to this project.
+<a href="/posts/post-2">Next</a> we're going to checkout each commit that was made to this project.
 That way we can review the code.

-<a href="/posts/post-2">Next</a>